genesiscommunitysuccess/docs/docs/05_operations/09_release-notes/02_Genesis-6.1.md

 ## 6.1.7

-- Fix: added genesis-notify to the bom
+- Fix: added genesis-notify to the bom.
-- Feat: added viewHistory param to symphony create channel PA-180
+- Feat: added viewHistory param to symphony create channel PA-180.

 ## 6.1.6